-I for me, I am limited in Mexico since all 32 states have different rules and I cannot easily travel the way I want to, I have to proof my destination and reason for arriving in a state, in some states.
-But with my ID card still processing I cannot register a motorcycle, nor get my drivers license, so I am stuck here anyway for at least another 6-8 months.
+For me, I am limited in Mexico since all 32 states have different rules and I cannot easily travel the way I want to, I have to prove my destination and reason for arriving in a state, in some states.
+But with my ID card still processing I cannot register a motorcycle, nor get my driver’s license, so I am stuck here anyway for at least another 6-8 months.

 Curses from COVID19 for me

 the limitation of my freedom, I felt like a captured wild horse pulling my reigns in the first few weeks